 - Heat the oil in a large, heavy-based saucepan on a medium to high heat.

 - Add the onion and fry for a minute or so.
 Then add the beef mince and ginger and continue to fry for a few more minutes.

 - Mix all the ingredients for the broth together in a large bowl and then add to the saucepan.

 - Bring to the boil and then reduce to a simmer.

 - Using a ladle remove any foam that floats to the top of the water.

 - Cover with a lid and cook on a low heat for about 30 minutes or until the vegetables are cooked through (remove the kelp seaweed before serving)

-- Serve in a bowl and top with thinly sliced blanched green beans, accompanied by bowls of boiled rice with peas.
+- Serve in a bowl and top with thinly sliced blanched green beans, accompanied by rustic bread.